-DICE is planning to release four Battlefield 1 DLC expansion packs for Xbox One, PS4 and PC and today we want to take a way too early look at the Battlefield 1 Apocalypse DLC and its release.
+DICE is planning to release three more Battlefield 1 DLC expansion packs for Xbox One, PS4 and PC and today we want to take an early look at the upcoming Apocalypse DLC.

 Earlier this year, DICE and EA confirmed the names of the upcoming Battlefield 1 DLC.
-The first release is the They Shall Not Pass DLC and it delivers new maps, the French army, a new game mode, new Operations, and more.
+The first release was its They Shall Not Pass DLC and it delivered new maps, the French army, a new game mode, and new Operations.

 We’ve already taken a look at the Russian army in In the Name of the Tsar and the amphibious warfare coming in Turning Tides and today we want to focus on what we know, and think we know, about Apocalypse.